Tygfu/finrop/README.md

     en: {
       nav: ["About", "Services", "Policy"],
       aboutTitle: "About Us",
-      aboutText: "Finrop is a young team that is already turning trust into profit...",
+      aboutText: "Finrop — is a young team that is already turning trust into profit.
+You invest - we work with currency pairs on global exchanges, multiplying your capital through experience, analytics and precise strategies.
+No chaotic decisions - only a clear plan, risk control and transparency at every stage.
+We value each client and build cooperation on responsibility, confidence and results.
+Finrop - money should work.",
       servicesTitle: "Services",
       servicesList: [
         "Investment management on global markets",